 Develop a process that will allow clinicians to identify and assess patients who would benefit from palliative care services regardless of the setting or location.
 This process should include recognition of non-beneficial, low-yield or potentially harmful care based on patient condition and preferences.
-(Aim #1, 5)
+(Aims #1, 5)

 - Develop a process to provide education to clinicians, patients and families regarding the elements and appropriateness of palliative care.
 It is important to address the difference between palliative care and hospice.
-(Aim #2) - Utilize scripts for clinicians that will assist them in initiating and discussing palliative care services. - Develop a process for timely referral to palliative care consultation for patients with a serious illness. - Develop workflows and policies to assure that all staff use standardized naming conventions and filing of documents, and are trained in how to retrieve them from the EMR. - Develop standard documentation procedures to capture patient wishes and preferences, inclusion of health care proxy, ongoing review, and updates to health care directive during transitions.
-(Aim #3, 4) - Utilize measurement tools to improve patient engagement and the use of health care directive.
-(Aim #3-5)
+(Aim #2) - Utilize scripts for clinicians that will assist them in initiating and discussing palliative care services.
+(Aim #2) - Develop a process for timely referral to palliative care consultation for patients with a serious illness.
+(Aim #1) - Develop workflows and policies to assure that all staff use standardized naming conventions and filing of documents, and are trained in how to retrieve them from the electronic medical record (EMR).
+(Aim #4) - Develop standard documentation procedures to capture patient wishes and preferences, inclusion of health care proxy, ongoing review, and updates to health care directives during transitions.
+(Aims #3, 4) - Utilize measurement tools to improve patient engagement and the use of health care directives.
+(Aims #3-5)